mieweb/docs/content/general-functionality/portal-management/patient-portal-first-time-setup-and-configuration.md

 d.storage_type>0 AND IF(d.doc_type = 'WCLAB', EXISTS (SELECT sig.doc_id FROM document_sign sig WHERE sig.doc_id = d.doc_id AND sig.status = 1), 1)

 {{% /note %}}

+By default, if the Lab Result document is added to Message Center chart tab, ALL Lab Result documents will display unless a whereclause as outlined above is added to the Message Center chart tab.

+Email notifications will be sent when new documents are available to view in either the Message Center or My Medical Information chart tab.
+The following 3 items need to be in place in order for the email notifications to work properly:

+* Pat Portal Notification Layout- this should be included in databases by default.
+The layout should be reviewed to ensure that both the Message Center and The My Medical Information chart tabs are accounted for in this layout.
+* PortalMessageNotification System report- this should be included in databases by default.
+* Scheduled Job- this is not included in databases by default and will need to be added if it doesn't exist.
+When creating the scheduled job, the type is Perform Report, select the system report name of PortalMessageNotification and set the recurrence.